 Benefits: In Virabhadrasana, the body is stretched in the opposite direction and various muscles and joints of the spine, legs and waist are stretched which increases the mobility of the body parts; thus improving blood circulation.
 Additionally the stomach and abdominal organs get extended and hence their functioning improves.

 Trikonasana or Triangle Pose: Stand in Tadasana.
 Place the left leg at a good distance from the right towards the left.
 Inhale and while exhaling bring down the left hand touch the left toe with the left palm.
 Now raise the right hand straight above the head.
 Keep the head steady and look at the right hand.
+Hold in this position for 1 minute.
+Inhale and while exhaling bring down the right hand and raise the left hand and stand in Tadasana.
+Rest for 1 minute and repeat on the right side.

 Benefits: In Trikonasana one side is stretched and other side is contracted.
 This helps in overall blood circulation, stretching key body organs, joints and muscles thus improving their mobility.